./dripDigest.py [options] --fasta <protein database>

 resulting peptide database to.
 Default

-– FASTA file.The program writes files to the folder dripDigest-output
+<protein database> – FASTA file.The program writes files to the folder dripDigest-output by

 default.
 The name of the output folder can be set by the user using